 A large, sudden influx of capital creates its own set of planning challenges.
 Without a coordinated investment strategy in place, proceeds can sit in low-yield accounts, get invested reactively, or generate additional tax exposure through poor timing.

 When planned well in advance of a sale, strategies such as installment sales, Charitable Remainder Trusts, Qualified Opportunity Zone investments, and 1031 exchanges can help business owners protect the value of their assets and create legacies for future generations.
 None of these can be implemented after the fact.
 The investment plan and the tax strategy need to be built together, before the closing.
+Our investment management services and estate planning for your heirs work side by side in this stage.

 FAQs